babyman/quick-tabs-chrome-extension/readme.md

 * Tabs are listed in most recently used (MRU) order and excludes the current tab (since you're switching tabs)
 * Fuzzy search your bookmarks:
   * Bookmarks are automatically searched when only a few tabs match your search string
-  * Add a space at the end of your search string to search bookmarks along with tabs
+  * Add a space at the start or end of your search string to search bookmarks along with tabs
-  * Start your search with `/b` or add **two spaces** at the end of your search string to search only bookmarks
+  * Start your search with `/b` or add **two spaces** at the start or end of your search string to search only bookmarks
 * Fuzzy search your browser history:
-  * Start your search with `/h` or add **three spaces** at the end of your search string to search browser history
+  * Start your search with `/h` or add **three spaces** at the start or end of your search string to search browser history
 * Find noisy tabs by searching for `<))`
 * Chrome keyboard shortcuts (configured using the keyboard shortcuts dialog at the bottom of the Chrome Extensions page):
   * Shortcut key to launch popup window from most tabs (default ctrl+e, cmd+e on Mac, ctrl+q on Linux).